alanwatsonforster/glass/docs/src/usermanual/map.md

 <img src="../../../maps/map-V-11.png" width="40%"/>

 Note that the inversion process inverts the terrain but *does not invert the hex grid*.
 One consequence of this is that care needs to be taken when an aircraft or ground units that are set up on an inverted sheet; the original hex code cannot be used directly.

+### Aliased and Duplicated Map Sheet

+Glass allows a second-generation map sheet to be given an arbitrary (but unique) name in the map sheet grid and then use the terrain features of any map sheet.
+This allows map sheets to be given descriptive names (e.g., NE, NW, SE, SW) and to be used more than once.

+It does this by allowing each map in the map sheet grid to be an alias of a map sheet.
+The aliases are defined by the ``sheetaliases`` argument.
+This must be a dictionary whose keys and values are strings.
+The keys must correspond to sheet names in the map sheet arrangement.
+The values must correspond to defined sheet names.
+The terrain for the sheet named by the value is used for the sheet named by the key in the grid.

+For example, Scenario H-21 in *Air Strike* requires six all-blue sheets like sheet A, but only four are provided.
+This can be solved using map sheet aliases.
+Use the following for the sheet grid:

+    [
+      [ "A", "B" ],
+      [ "C", "D" ],
+      [ "Y", "E" ],
+      [ "Z", "G" ]
+    ]

+and the following for the sheet aliases:

+    { "Y": "A", "Z": "B" }

+This uses the terrain features for map sheets A and B for the map sheets named as Y and Z.

+Aliases cannot be used with first-generation sheets, as there is a fixed mapping between sheet name and hex number.

 ### Oblique Map Sheets